 The designated entity accepts all LCFS responsibilities as the fuel reporting entity and credit generator.

-An entity that generates credits for eTRU, eCHE, or eOGV must meet the requirements set forth in paragraphs 2. through 7. in section 95491(d)(3)(A), as applicable.
+An entity that generates credits for Electric Forklifts, eTRU, eCHE, or eOGV must meet the requirements set forth in section 95491(e)(5).

 Other Electric Transportation Applications.
 For electricity supplied to a transportation application not covered in subsection (1) through (5) above, any entity can apply to the Executive Officer to be the fuel reporting entity and the credit generator for electricity supplied as long as it meets the requirements of section 95488.7(a)(3) and 95491.